 Global Health - Guatemala

-The Paul G. Allen School for Global Animal Health maintains a close collaboration with the Center for Health Studies at the Universidad del Valle de Guatemala located in Guatemala City.
+The Paul G. Allen School for Global Health maintains a close collaboration with the Center for Health Studies at the Universidad del Valle de Guatemala located in Guatemala City.
 Investigators with this program embrace the values of equity in health and opportunity for all people through their research, education and outreach activities across community, hospital, animal and environmental interfaces.
 Our work includes close collaborations with the Ministry of Public Health and Social Assistance of Guatemala (MSPAS), and with the Centers for Disease Control and Prevention (CDC).

-We are very proud of the team that supports the Paul G. Allen School for Global Animal Health.
+We are very proud of the team that supports the Paul G. Allen School for Global Health.
 Our team of acclaimed scholars, exceptional administrative staff, and dedicated graduate students are making outstanding contributions to the health of animals and people worldwide.

 Our Wellcome Trust grant focuses on determining the effects of pediatric vaccination status on the burden of antimicrobial-resistant commensal organisms.
 The CDC Cooperative Agreement is an integrated surveillance platform for infectious diseases and their burden on antibiotic resistance.